Classes for your child

 These classes help prepare the children for kindergarten.
 Listening and following directions, vocabulary development, thinking skills, exploration of materials, socialization skills, science, social studies and math, as well as pre-readiness academics are all encompassed in these classes.
 The children will be exposed to letters and initial consonants, numbers, counting skills and beginning language arts skills.
 While many children will master these skills with ease, we feel that introducing them is our goal.
 Four year olds are curious learners and these are skills to stimulate their curiosity.
 Child/teacher ratio is 18:2.
-We offer Monday/Wednesday/Friday and Tuesday/Thursday classes, as well as Mon-Thursday classes (4-day 4s).
+We offer Monday/Wednesday/Friday and Monday-Thursday classes (4-day 4s).

 Friday Enrichment Class

-We offer an enrichment class on Fridays for four year olds who are also enrolled in 4-day 4s or a Tuesday-Thursday fours class at Cornerstone.
+We offer an enrichment class on Fridays for four year olds who are also enrolled in the M-Th class at Cornerstone.
 This class is intended to enrich the curriculum of our pre-kindergarten program.
 This is a hands-on class involving many group projects and exploration activities.
 There needs to be a minimum of 7 for this class to be held.

 This class is for children who are not quite ready for kindergarten.
 This transition class is designed for children that have completed a pre-kindergarten program and want an extra year to grow and mature before beginning kindergarten.
 This program extends and builds from our four-year-old pre-kindergarten program and offers pre-reading and math extension with science exploration.
 In addition, there are many activities with fine motor, vocabulary stimulation, listening and following of directions, as well as story time, arts and crafts, center play and socialization.
 This is a five-day program that allows the children time to grow socially and emotionally while continuing to work on kindergarten readiness skills.
-Children must turn 5 by December 31 and have previous preschool experience.
+Children must turn 5 by December 31 and should have previous preschool experience.

 Kindergarten Readiness for 4s and Learn-a-lot Classes